isabelleisaizzy/Ches-Bay-EJ/izzy_zheng_readme.txt

 Use in other files: trip_catch_2022 used in 2022_visualizations - subsistence_buffer.qmd (Ches Bay EJ > Programs)

 3. 2022_visualizations - subsistence_buffer.qmd (Ches Bay EJ > Programs)
-Function: Wrangles trip_catch_2022 into a zip code level dataset.
+Function: Wrangles trip_catch_2022 into a zip code level dataset and saves it as tripcatch_2022_zip.RData.
 Makes maps and graphs of number of claim, percentage eaten of total catch, total weight, number of trips.
 Also creates some bivariate maps that show percentage of families who speak a non-English language at home against percentage eaten of total catch.
 Inputs: trip_catch_2022 from making_trip_catch_2022.qmd, buffer_zip from making_buffer_zip.qmd, active_sites from making_buffer_zip.qmd,
-Use in other files: None
+Use in other files: tripcatch_2022_zip used in 2022_summ_stat.qmd

 4. making_trip_catch_2022_piv_acs.qmd (Ches Bay EJ > Programs)
 Function: Creates acs_economic_cleaner, acs_imm_cleaner, and acs_race_cleaner, which are the cleaned zip code level ACS variable datasets.
 Creates trip_catch_2022_piv_acs, which is for running regressions. trip_catch_2022_piv_acs is made by pivoting the trip_catch_2022 data to be at trip ID level, meaning 1 observation per interview (which can correspond to multiple fishermen).
 It is then joined with the cleaned ACS datasets.
 The finished dataset trip_catch_2022_piv_acs is trip-level data that has ACS EJ variables.